- PrintArticle Summary

 During follow-up treatment, the patient may participate in counseling sessions to explore the psychological issues that led to drug use.
 This knowledge can help the patient recognize specific circumstances and triggers that may pose a danger.
 Cognitive behavioral therapy teaches the patient to deal with stressful life events without resorting to heroin.
 Without this sort of follow-up therapy, the recovering addict may find it difficult to stay away from the places and people that supported the heroin addiction.
 If a recovering addict has a relapse, he or she can repeat the process of detoxification and get back onto the road to recovery.
 However, individuals who have undergone withdrawal already will have a lower tolerance for heroin, which can be dangerous because it increases the chances of an overdose.

 A patient who repeatedly has relapses may need to be placed on a maintenance dose of methadone to avoid future relapses.
-If you would like to learn more about heroin withdrawal, call us at 1-888-658-5242 for a free referral.
+If you would like to learn more about heroin withdrawal, call us at 1-888-935-1318Who Answers? and speak to an addiction treatment advisor today.

 |Heroin Information at a Glance|